mgo-af/theme-vercel-root-route-prefix-repro/README.md

-# Minimal repro for root route prefixing with Gatsby, yarn workspaces, and Vercel deployments
+# Minimal repro for root route prefixing with Gatsby, yarn workspaces, and Vercel deployments: theme

 ### How to use